 Getting a standard approach to projects in place takes more than finding the right process and templates.
-Your team also need to use the new tools consistently to improve project outcomes and measure overall progress.
+Your team also needs to use the new tools consistently to improve project outcomes and measure overall progress.

 Consistency requires a commitment to making a lasting change.
 Using a pre-planned project template makes that initial commitment a little easier!